Award Winning Account of the 1892 Lynching of Robert Lewis!

 Robert Jackson (a/k/a Robert Lewis)

 Accused of sexually assaulting a popular young woman named Lena McMahon, Robert was dragged through the streets and hanged from a maple tree.
 Who was Robert Jackson?
 What happened on June 2, 1892?
 Did he sexually assault Lena McMahon?
 These questions and more are answered in Lynched by a Mob!
-Michael J. Worden describes the lynching in striking detail, providing the most historically accurate accounting of that tragic event that has ever been written.
+Worden documents the actions of the mob that night, and horror of the lynching in striking detail, providing the most historically factual and accurate account of that tragic event that has ever been written.
+Michael also delved into Robert’s life story, finally remembering him by his correct name - Robert Jackson.

 Lena McMahon